-Nanotechnology is science, engineering, and technology conducted the nanoscale, which at is about 1 to 100 nanometers.
-Nanoscience and nanotechnology are the and application studv of extremely small things and can be used across all the other science fields, such as Chemistry, Biology, Physics, Material Science, and Engineering.
-The ideas and behind concepts nanoscience and nanotechnology started with a talk entitled "There's Plentv ofRoom the at Bottom" by physicist Richard Feynman at an American Physical Society meeting at the California Institute of Technology (CalTech) on December 29, 1959, long before the term nanotechnology was used.
+Nanotechnology is science, engineering, and technology conducted the nanoscale, which at about 1 to 100 nanometers.
+Nanoscience and nanotechnology are the application and extremely small things and can be used across all the other science fields, such Chemistry, Biology, Physics, Material Science, and Engineering.
+The ideas and behind concepts nanoscience and nanotechnology started with a talk entitled "There's Room Bottom" by physicist Richard Feynman at an American Physical Society meeting California Institute of Technology (CalTech) on December 29, 1959, long before the term nanotechnology was used.
 In his talk, Feynman described a process in which scientists would be able to manipulate and control individual atoms and molecules.
 Over a decade later, in his explorations of ultraprecision machining, Professor Norio Taniguichi coined the term nanotechnology.
-It wasn't until 1981, with the development of the scanning tunnelling 'see' individual microscope that could atoms, that modern nanotechnology began.
-It's hard to imagine just how small nanotechnology is.
-One nanometer is a billionth of a meter, or 1.10^9 of a meter.
-Here are a few illustrative examples: There are 25,500,000 nanometers inch: in an А sheet of newspaper is about 100,000 nanometers thick.
+It wasn't until 1981, with the development of the scanning tunnelling microscope that could 'see' individual atoms, that modern nanotechnology began.
+It's hard imagine just how small nanotechnology is.
+One nanometer is a billionth of a meter, or 1.109 of a meter.
+Here are a few illustrative examples: 25,500,000 nanometers in an inch: sheet of newspaper is about 100,000 nanometers thick.
 On a comparative scale, if a marble were a nanometer, then one meter would be the size of the Earth.
 Nanoscience and nanotechnology involve the ability to see and to control individual atoms and molecules.
 Everything on Earth is made up of atoms - the food we eat, the clothes we wear, the buildings and houses we live in, and our own bodies.
 But something as small as an atom is impossible to see with the naked eye.
 In fact, it's impossible to see with the microscopes typically used in a high school science classes.
 The microscopes needed to see things at the nanoscale were invented relatively recently - about three years ago.
 Once scientists had the right tools, such as the Scanning Tunnelling